BT5153-Group-Seventeen/Weibo-Sentiment-Analysis-During-COVID-19/README.md

 You can open several severs to crawl in parallel.

 5. Final Database in MongoDB
 Repost info and user info will be scraped.
+Data can be accessed by MongoDB Compass.For connection, please use mongodb://localhost.

 See reference: https://github.com/CUHKSZ-TQL/WeiboSpider_SentimentAnalysis